 top of page

-With Time:o:stat, you will get heating pre-programmed twice a day and then on demand at all other times.
+Time:0:stat - with Time:o:stat, you will get heating pre-programmed twice a day and then on demand at all other times.
 You choose the temperature and the amount of time you'd like to heat the house for.
+Here's our quick guide to get you started:

 1. Press the :t: button on the control panel which will be located in either the kitchen or the hallway.